rancher/docs/content/rancher/v2.6/en/istio/_index.md

 # Migrate From Previous Istio Version

 There is no upgrade path for Istio versions less than 1.7.x.
-To successfully install Istio in the **Cluster Explorer**, you will need to disable your existing Istio in the **Cluster Manager**.
+To successfully install Istio through **Apps & Marketplace,** you will need to disable your existing Istio from the global view in the legacy Rancher UI.

 If you have a significant amount of additional Istio CRDs you might consider manually migrating CRDs that are supported in both versions of Istio.
 You can do this by running `kubectl get <resource> -n istio-system -o yaml`, save the output yaml and re-apply in the new version.